Below are the answers to some of the questions we are asked about Wheels of Time:

 Children registered with Children’s University (CU) can earn learning credits at over 20 Wheels of Time, Kent Children’s University (KCU) Learning Destinations (marked with a CU logo on Roamin’ Rex’s planner).
 Children must do the activity listed on the site’s page (click on site name to right) associated with Wheels of Time to earn Credits for receiving a Wheels of Time badge.

 Children can earn credits at all Wheels of Time sites during the KCU Spring and Summer Challenges.

 Children older than 11 can earn Learning Credits for activities accredited for their age at Wheels of Time Learning Destinations but will not receive a Wheels of Time badge.

 If your child is not registered with Children’s University, information about joining can be found on the KCU website.

 Can other museums and heritage sites join Wheels of Time?

 Wheels of Time runs for approximately 12 months starting in April and ending about March.
 Supplies are purchased before the beginning of each 12 month period so new sites cannot be introduced during that period.

-We have selected new sites for 2020.
-We will start our search for new sites for 2021 in May/June 2020.
+We have started our search for new sites for 2022.
 Managers of museums and heritage sites, located in in the areas served by Kent County Council or Medway Council, that may be interested in joining Wheels of Time, should use our Contact Form to enquire about the scheme.